Guno327/personal-website/data/about.md

 # About

-My name is Gunnar and I am a senior studying Computer Science at the University of Utah.
-I have always had a passion for computers that led me to persue an education in that field.
-I enjoy playing video games and messing around with Linux in my free time.
+My name is Gunnar and I am a recent graduate from the University of Utah with a BCS in Computer Science.
+I am a backend engineer with a focus on systems programming.
+I have an appreciation for the theoritical side of computing thanks to my time teaching in theory focused Computer Sciences courses during my undergraduate career.

+Despite my focus being systems programming, I have a healthy breadth of experience in many disciplines.
+Thanks to my focus on computational theory I am able to get up to speed with new frameworks/languages quickly.

 ## Education

 ### University of Utah

+- Graduated with BCS in CS
-- Plan to graduate Spring 2025
+- Fall 2021 - Spring 2025
+- GPA: 3.85, Dean's List
-- Studying Computer Science
+- Track certificates in Computer Systems/Security and Software Development
-- GPA: 3.84
+- Member UtahSec

 ## Work Experience